-We have a compensation committee composed of Ms. Mashinsky and Messrs.
-Carey and Muhtadie, with Mr. Muhtadie currently acting as chair of the committee.
+We have a Compensation Committee composed of Ms. Mashinsky and Messrs.
+Carey, LeMieux and Muhtadie, with Mr. Muhtadie currently acting as chair of the committee.
 Ms. Mashinsky and Messrs.
-Carey and Muhtadie qualify as "Non-Employee Directors" for the purposes of Rule 16b-3 under the Exchange Act.
+Carey, LeMieux and Muhtadie qualify as "Non-Employee Directors" for the purposes of Rule 16b-3 under the Exchange Act.

-The compensation committee establishes salaries, incentives and other forms of compensation for officers and other employees.
-Our compensation committee also oversees our incentive compensation and benefit plans.
+The Compensation Committee establishes salaries, incentives and other forms of compensation for officers and other employees.
+Our Compensation Committee also oversees our incentive compensation and benefit plans.

-The compensation committee may delegate to its chair or other members such powers and authority as the committee deems to be appropriate, except such powers and authority required by law to be exercised by the whole committee.
-The compensation committee may also form and delegate authority and duties to subcommittees as it deems appropriate; provided that any subcommittee shall include those members of the committee serving pursuant to nomination agreements between the Company and any significant stockholders that may be in effect from time to time.
-Meetings may, at the discretion of the compensation committee, include members of management, other members of the Board, consultants or advisors, and such other persons as the compensation committee believes to be necessary or appropriate.
+The Compensation Committee may delegate to its chair or other members such powers and authority as the committee deems to be appropriate, except such powers and authority required by law to be exercised by the whole committee.
+The Compensation Committee may also form and delegate authority and duties to subcommittees as it deems appropriate; provided that any subcommittee shall include those members of the committee serving pursuant to nomination agreements between the Company and any significant stockholders that may be in effect from time to time.
+Meetings may, at the discretion of the Compensation Committee, include members of management, other members of the Board, consultants or advisors, and such other persons as the Compensation Committee believes to be necessary or appropriate.
 The Chief Executive Officer will not be present during any deliberations or voting with respect to his or her compensation.

-The compensation committee regularly reviews the services provided by its outside independent compensation consultant, Semler Brossy Consulting Group LLC ("Semler Brossy"), and believes that Semler Brossy is independent under applicable SEC rules in providing compensation consulting services.
+The Compensation Committee regularly reviews the services provided by its outside independent compensation consultant, Semler Brossy Consulting Group LLC ("Semler Brossy"), and believes that Semler Brossy is independent under applicable SEC rules in providing compensation consulting services.
 In making this determination, the committee considered, among other things, the factors delineated in Rule 10C-1 under the Exchange Act ("Rule 10C-1"), including the NASDAQ listing rules implementing Rule 10C-1, certain representations of Semler Brossy with respect to these factors and Semler Brossy's conflict of interest policies.
-The compensation committee determined that the engagement of Semler Brossy did not raise any conflict of interest or other issues that compromise the independence of its relationship with the committee.
+The Compensation Committee determined that the engagement of Semler Brossy did not raise any conflict of interest or other issues that compromise the independence of its relationship with the committee.

-A copy of the compensation committee charter is available free of charge under Corporate Governance in the investor relations section of our website at www.focusfinancialpartners.com.
+A copy of the Compensation Committee charter is available free of charge under the Governance tab in the Investor Relations section of our website at www.focusfinancialpartners.com.